uradotdesign/ura.design-old/_posts/2018-03-19-new-ura-website.md

 - images/@stock/new-website.jpg
 tags:
 - Ura
-- website
+- Website
-- github pages
+- GitHub Pages
-- jekyll
+- Jekyll
 excerpt:
  Our new website is up and running!
 When Ura was founded we were just 2 people trying to build something in our free time.
 Since then, we came a long way and others have joined us too.
 It was time for us to move away from WordPress to a more contribution friendly platform, such as Jekyll.[…]
 ---